 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.

 - May be taken with or without food.

 - Do not drive, operate machinery, or perform tasks requiring alertness if this medicine makes you drowsy.

 - Hydroxyzine is available as capsules and an oral suspension.
-If using the oral suspension, shake it vigorously before use to ensure proper resuspension of the active ingredient.
+If using the oral suspension, shake it vigorously before use to ensure the proper resuspension of the active ingredient.

 - Seek urgent medical advice if you develop any signs of an allergic reaction (such as hives; difficult breathing; swelling of your face, lips, tongue, or throat); or a severe skin reaction; if your heart starts to beat fast or pounds; a headache accompanied by chest pain; severe dizziness; or seizures.

 - Hydroxyzine is rapidly absorbed from the gastrointestinal tract and its clinical effects are usually apparent within 15 to 30 minutes after oral administration.

 Hydroxyzine [Package Insert].
 Revised 09/2018.
 AvKARE, Inc. https://www.drugs.com/pro/hydroxyzine.html